-What you need to achieve a high data quality and the business benefits of a 360° vendor view is a single, centralized MDM solution that can gather vendor data from multiple sources and data pools and create trusted data.
+What you need to achieve a high data quality and the business benefits of a 360° vendor view is a single, centralized master data management solution that can gather vendor data from multiple sources and data pools and create trusted data.

 You also need a proper data governance strategy that includes monitoring, controlling and maintaining master data.

-A vendor-based MDM solution provides opportunities that expand beyond ERP capabilities and lets you:
+A vendor-based master data management solution provides opportunities that expand beyond ERP capabilities and lets you:

 Leverage workflow-based monitoring, data-quality policies, reporting, dashboards and KPIs